Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

 \subsection{Parameterization of the charge-excess strength}

-So far, we have determined the geomagnetic emission from the simulated pulses using Eq.~\eqref{eq:ldf:posfraction} based on the known polarization characteristics of both mechanism.
-Thereby, the estimation of the charge-excess emission relies on the emission measured in the \vxvxB{-}polarization which for inclined air showers is weak.
-This makes it difficult to obtain an unbiased estimate of the true emission in the presence of ambient, thermal, Galactic, or anthropogenic noise.
-Hence, we follow an alternative approach where we define and parameterize the charge-excess fraction to determine the geomagnetic emission.
-With the following definition\footnote{We note that this deviates from the definition based on amplitude ratios often used by other authors.} for the charge-excess fraction
+So far, we have determined the geomagnetic emission from the simulated pulses using Eq.~\eqref{eq:ldf:posfraction} based on the known polarization characteristics of both mechanisms.
+Thereby, the strength of the charge-excess emission which interferes with the geomagnetic emission in the \vxB polarization is estimated from the emission in the \vxvxB{-}polarization.
+Since the charge-excess emission and thus the emission in the \vxvxB{-}polarization is relatively weak for inclined air showers, this approach is impractical for the use with measured data as it is difficult to obtain an unbiased estimate of the true emission in the presence of ambient, thermal, Galactic, or anthropogenic noise.
+Hence, we follow an alternative approach where we define and parameterize a charge-excess fraction to determine the geomagnetic emission.
+With the following definition for the charge-excess fraction\footnote{This deviates from the definition based on amplitude ratios often used by other authors, e.g., \cite{aab2014probing}.}